khufkens/europhen.org/pages/full-install-guide.md

 ## Focusing the Camera

-Focusing works best on a sunny day with a nearby laptop connected to the camera's configuration pages.
-Cameras are focused in the lab before being shipped, but during deployment you will probably want to fine-tune the focus depending on the distance from the camera to the vegetation of interest.
-We recommend practicing this procedure in the lab so that you are familiar with the procedure prior to deployment.
+For conventional cameras make sure the lens is set to manual focus (when possible) and focussed on infinity.
+When using the StarDot cameras focusing works best in a lab setting using a nearby window to focus on a distant object.
+If you want to adjust the focus, this is best accomplished while viewing the camera image on a laptop / computer.

-If you want to adjust the focus, this is best accomplished while viewing the camera image on a laptop.
-You will want to do this with the camera mounted on the tower so that you can verify that the field of view is as desired.
+If no perfect focus was achieved in the lab you should repeat the procedure with the camera mounted on the tower so that you can verify that the field of view is as desired.
 The standard lens we recommend is the 6.2 mm, which is relatively easy to focus, as it has just a single focus knob.
 The 4-10 mm zoom lenses sold by StarDot can yield great images, but with zoom, iris, and focus, they can be much more difficult to focus.

 Here are the basic steps for adjusting the camera focus:

 - On the camera's config pages, change "Resolution" to "688x480 NTSC Focus Mode" (last option in the drop-down under Image -> Processing) and hit "APPLY".
 - Click on "Pop-up Live Image" in the upper right-hand corner to open a large image.
 In focus mode, only a fraction of the total image is displayed, but this way the refresh rate is very fast and it is quite easy to get the focus very sharp.
 - Adjust the focus ring (it can be quite sensitive) so that the image is sharp.
 You may find it helps to focus on a specific object in the image – such as a branch.
 Tighten the screw on the focus ring when finished.
 Change the resolution back to its original value ("1296x960 QFULL*", see reference image below) and hit "APPLY".